-Shadowbringers will add the Viera as a new race to Final Fantasy XIV.
+Shadowbringers adds the Viera as a new race to Final Fantasy XIV.
 This lithe and rabbit-eared humanoid race will be familiar to anyone who has played Final Fantasy XII or Final Fantasy Tactics Advance.
 Fran, who was one of the main party members in the former release, popped up in the recent part of the Return to Ivalice raid, suggesting that the Viera race would be coming to the game soon.
 Viera are a female-only race.

 FFXIV SHADOWBRINGERS HROTHGAR RACE

-Square Enix is also adding the Hrothgar race to Final Fantasy XIV as part of their third expansion.
+Square Enix is also adding the Hrothgar race to Final Fantasy XIV as part of the third expansion.
 These fierce beasts share a few similarities to the Ronso from Final Fantasy X, including the horns we can spot in the reveal trailer.
 The Hrothgar will be gender-locked as a male-only race.

 Final Fantasy XIV: Shadowbringers new areas

 At the Paris Fan Festival, we can glimpse two new zones you’ll be able to visit in Shadowbringers: the Rak’tika Greatwood and Il Meng.

 The first new FFXIV Shadowbringers location is a dense green forest full of spindly trees, old ruins, and thick bogs.
 The second is far more appealing as it contains a rich variety of strange and colourful flora, vast fields and lakes, and a grand looking building that looms over the area.

 The cities of The Crystarium and Eulmore in the First World will serve as important player hubs and key locations throughout the Main Scenario.